openspending/community.openspending.org/blog/_posts/2013-01-29-open-spending-in-morocco.md

-Transparency International Morocco had taken the OpenSpending software and [got it working themselves](http://floussna.ma/), but did encounter some problems; the OpenSpending community will work with them to help resolve or mitigate these; fundamentally, they're in the business of demonstrating what can usefully be done with more detailed spending data; OpenSpending is a key tool in a much larger process of "vulgarisation".
+Transparency International Morocco had taken the OpenSpending software and [got it working themselves](http://floussna.ma/), but did encounter some problems; the OpenSpending community will work with them to help resolve or mitigate these, such as the language issue discussed below; fundamentally, they're in the business of demonstrating what can usefully be done with more detailed spending data; OpenSpending is a key tool in a much larger process of "vulgarisation".

+When [Samuel Lee demonstrated his World Bank mobile app](http://openspending.org/blog/2013/01/29/worldbank-guest-post.html) in Arabic at the conference, there was a marked uptick in audience attention;
+ultimately OpenSpending is going to need an Arabic translation; it's an official language in about twenty countries, many of which don't use multiple languages Moroccan-style.
 The public explanation role of OpenSpending depends on it being able to be read in the read in the languages people use, so we'll be pushing for the localization of OpenSpending into French.
 You can check our progress and help contribute at our site on